5ide6urnslab/OpenBCI/README.md

 # OpenBCI
-This repository is the Debugging for the OpenBCI that runs on Openframeworks v0.80.
+This repository is the Debugging for the OpenBCI "Cyton Biosensing Board Kit (8-channel)" that runs on openFrameworks v0.80.

 <img class="photo" src="https://github.com/5ide6urnslab/OpenBCI/blob/master/Resource/System.png" width="600px" />

 ## Description
 ##### ReceiveOpenBCI
-This ReceiveOpenBCI is the Openframeworks Application for Debugging the OpenBCI.
+This ReceiveOpenBCI is the openFrameworks Application for Debugging the OpenBCI "Cyton Biosensing Board Kit (8-channel)".
 This Application is received the EEG data x 8ch and Acceleration(x, y, z) data from OpenBCI.

 <img class="photo" src="https://github.com/5ide6urnslab/OpenBCI/blob/master/Resource/ReceiveOpenBCI.png" width="340px" />

 <br>
 ##### PlaybackLog
-This PlaybackLog is the Openframeworks Application for OpenBCI.
+This PlaybackLog is the openFrameworks Application for OpenBCI "Cyton Biosensing Board Kit (8-channel)".
 This Application is played the OpenBCI log and send the EEG data x 8ch by OSC.

 <img class="photo" src="https://github.com/5ide6urnslab/OpenBCI/blob/master/Resource/PlayBack.png" width="340px" />